keep-starknet-strange/madara/benchmarking/README.md

-# Kaioshin Benchmarking
+# Madara Benchmarking

-This is a collection of scripts and tools to benchmark Kaioshin leveraging artillery.
+This is a collection of scripts and tools to benchmark Madara leveraging artillery.

 Steps to follow :
 - Install the dependencies using `yarn install`